Why the Monster?

 Sometimes it’s simply too much sitting with too few people.

-For advisers and support staff alike, the monster is the mental load of knowing things aren’t finished yet – and feeling responsible for making sure they are.
+For advisers and support staff alike, Drag is the mental load of knowing things aren’t finished yet – and feeling responsible for making sure they are.

 Paraplanning that needs careful thought.